NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 <details>
 <summary>Click to expand!</summary>

-If you get an error like this while setting our your miner
+If you get an error like this while setting up your miner:

 ![Bluetooth Error](../media/photos/troubleshooting/bluetooth_error.jpg)

-please close your helium app and turn off the bluetooth then turn on bluetooth agin, then open the app and try agin.
+Please close your Helium app completely and turn off the bluetooth on your device.
+Then turn on bluetooth agin, open the app and try again.

-If you get different error, please let us know!
+If you get a different error then please let us know!

 </details>

 ### Syncing Issues